sebsauvage/Shaarli/doc/md/Server-configuration.md

     client_max_body_size 100m;

     # relative path to shaarli from the root of the webserver
+    # if shaarli is installed in a subdirectory of the main domain, edit the location accordingly
     location / {
         # default index file when no file URI is requested
         index index.php;